 The Alliance Theatre’s Education Department offers a variety of internships that can be used toward high school community service and college credit at many schools.
 Opportunities range from working in the classroom as a Teaching Assistant for our Summer Drama Day Camps to assisting with preparation and execution of our Educator Conference.
 Interns will gain real-world experience in arts & education related fields and work under the guidance and mentorship of our guest artists and staff.

 Applications for Summer 2017 can be found here.
-The first round of interviews will begin in December 2016.
+Interviews are ongoing as needed.

 Be a Teaching Assistant